nsoranzo/targetscan/README_CONTEXT_SCORES_70.txt

 The format of the input files is important for the script to work correctly.

-miRNA mature sequence file (ex: miR_for_context_scores.txt) -- each line consists of 4 tab separated entries:
+miRNA mature sequence file (ex: test/input/miR_for_context_scores.sample.txt) -- each line consists of 4 tab separated entries:
 1) miRNA family ID: Name of the miRNA family
 2) Species ID of this miRNA family (which should match species IDs in the UTR and predicted targets input files)
 3) MiRBase ID: name of a mature miRNA sequence